How To Build a DIY Slide: Indoor & Outdoor Instructions

 Outdoor slides take a beating from rain, sun, snow, and of course, from all of that play.
 Most do-it-yourselfers who build outdoor slides generally find it easiest and safest for the kids to purchase a plastic slide, then build a structure to support it.
 You can adapt this project to a straight or curved slide.
 Just note that a curved slide is faster than a straight one since it's steeper at the top which accelerates the body down the slide.

-Plastic slides alone cost about $175 to $250.
+Plastic slides alone start at about $130.
 The DIY slide structure is 16 square feet, measuring 4-foot by 4-foot.
 Plastic slides mount at 5 feet high, so the deck of the slide structure too will be 5 feet high.
 Consider a plastic slide with a substantial platform or "leg" at the bottom edge that will raise the slide so it's not so steep, and provide a seat at the end so the child won't land bottom first onto the ground.
 This slide is high enough that you'll need to build balusters and hand railings to keep everyone safe.